Crime statistics explained - is it rising or falling?

 Levels of crime can also be impacted by external factors that have nothing to do with a government’s crime or policing policy.
 For example, during the first lockdown in 2020, the number of police recorded crimes involving theft and robbery fell by 43% and 47% respectively, as there were fewer people out on the streets.
 However, it’s been suggested that police used the lull in demand to focus on tackling drug gangs, meaning recorded drug offences during the same period actually rose by a third.

-This explainer is one of a series Full Fact is publishing ahead of the 4 July general election, exploring a range of topics which feature in the campaign.
-We’ll be updating these articles on a regular basis—this article was last updated on 26 June 2024 and the information in it is correct as of then.
+This explainer is one of a series Full Fact is publishing exploring a range of key political topics.
+We’ll be updating these articles on a regular basis—this article was last updated on 23 July 2024 and the information in it is correct as of then.

 Honesty in public debate matters